sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

 - A ‘Linear Transformation’ is like a function, which takes vector(s) as input and give another vectror(s) as output.
 It kind of moves the input vector to the position of the output vector; that’s why it is called as ‘transformation’ rather than a function.
 - Unless mentioned, in these notes, we consider linear transformations only.
-- For a transformation to be linear, there are 2 requirements :
+- For a transformation to be linear, there are 2 basic requirements :
-1. All lines must remain lines (hence grid lines are even and parallely spaced).
+    1. All lines must remain lines (hence grid lines are evenly spaced and parallel).
     2. Origin must be fixed at its place before and after transformation.
-- Depending on where the i hat and j hat vectors land after transformation, we can find transformation of any vector in the space as :
+- Depending on where the **i hat** and **j hat** vectors land after transformation, we can find transformation of any vector in the space as :

 Transformed **v** = (scalar_1)(Transformed **i hat**) + (scalar_2)(Transformed **j hat**)